Hangar Prep

 Why: A turboprop inlet must be designed around the propeller drive shaft, hub, and spinner; a ducted arrangement is generally the best design for airflow and aerodynamic characteristics.
 FAA-H-8083-32B ch.3.

-2. The color of the insulation as noted in the manufacturer's instructions
+2. The armature resistance, set manually before flight as noted in the manufacturer's instructions

 An indication that a turbine engine anti-ice (bleed air) system is functioning may include what?